wp-plugins/genesis-simple-menus/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-With Genesis, Simple Menus allows you to select a WP menu for secondary navigation on individual posts, pages, categories & tags.
+With Genesis, Simple Menus allows you to select a WP menu for secondary navigation on posts, pages, categories, tags or custom taxonomies.

 == Description ==